-When Nancy was a kid, she a republican gave her a toy elephant (symbol of us Republican) as a gift.
+When Nancy was a kid, a republican gave her a toy elephant (symbol of us Republican) as a gift.
 Though Nancy was too young to understand the undertone of the gift, she did not accept it.

-Nancy is a practising Catholic.
-Like all true Christians, She professes faith in one true God and as well as look forward to the resurrection of the dead and the life of the world to come.
+Nancy is a practicing Catholic.
+Like all true Christians, She professes faith in one true God and as well as looks forward to the resurrection of the dead and the life of the world to come.

 Did you know that Nancy is a good fundraiser?
 In fact, she has no fewer than half a billion-dollar to her name in fundraising for Democrats.
 Isn’t she a valuable asset?

 It is interesting to know that Nancy shared the same birth year with John Lennon.
 1940 was also the year which The Great Dictator, starring Charlie Chaplin hit cinemas.